 Real Estate Crowdfunding

 Crowdfunding is another investment option.
-Various amounts of money from investors is raised— usually online — to secure financing for a real estate project.
+Various amounts of money from investors are raised— usually online — to secure financing for a real estate project.
 Investors buy equity in deals that look to be great investment opportunities.
 Depending on the investment, investors then receive a passive income or lump-sum payment if the deal succeeds.

-Benzinga’s Best Real Estate Investment Platforms
+Compare Real Estate Investment Platforms

 With so many options for real estate investments, it can seem confusing and a bit overwhelming.
 Benzinga is here to show you the best real estate investment platforms for your investing success.

-Good Potential Returns from Real Estate
+Get Good Potential Returns from Real Estate Investment

 Real estate investing is a great way to earn a passive income because of the many opportunities for investors at any stage of their investing journey.
-Beginners and seasoned investors alike can find ways to build their real estate investment portfolio and increase net worth.
+Beginners and seasoned investors alike can find ways to build their real estate investment portfolio and increase their net worth.

 Frequently Asked Questions